Colophon

 $TERMINAL -e $BROWSER http://localhost:8000 &>/dev/null & disown

-This will open three new terminals running: a caretaker instance for auto-rebuild, a server for preview, and a browser pointing to the server.
+This will open three new terminals running: a caretaker instance for auto-rebuild (I recently activated caching in soupault, rebuilds are lightning quick), a web server for preview, and a browser pointing to the server.

 At that point I will usually throw the terminals running the server